ezEngine/docs/docs/custom-code/typescript/ts-messaging.md

 TypeScript components can raise *event messages* on themselves through `ez.TypescriptComponent.BroadcastEvent()`.

 > **Note:**
+>
 > At the moment TypeScript components can't raise event messages on other components or game objects.

 ## Handling Messages

-To handle messages of a specific type, a component needs a function that takes that message types as its only parameter, and it must register that function as a message handler:
+To handle messages of a specific type, a component needs a function that takes that message type as its only parameter, and it must register that function as a message handler:

 ```typescript
 static RegisterMessageHandlers()